pydio/cells/tools/docker/compose/lets-encrypt/README.md

 ## How to use

 - Update `.env` file with your specific values
-- Launch docker compose: `docker-compose up -d; docker-compose logs -f`
+- Launch docker compose: `docker compose up -d; docker compose logs -f`